Flunitrazepam: Detection

-As of 2016, blood tests can identify flunitrazepam at concentrations of as low as 4 nanograms per millilitre; the elimination half life of the drug is 4–12 hours.
+As of 2016, blood tests can identify flunitrazepam at concentrations of as low as 4 nanograms per millilitre; the elimination half-life of the drug is 4–12 hours.
 For urine samples, metabolites can be identified for 60 hours to 28 days, depending on the dose and analytical method used.
 Hair and saliva can also be analyzed; hair is useful when a long time has transpired since ingestion, and saliva for workplace drug tests.

 Flunitrazepam can be measured in blood or plasma to confirm a diagnosis of poisoning in hospitalized patients, provide evidence in an impaired driving arrest, or assist in a medicolegal death investigation.
 Blood or plasma flunitrazepam concentrations are usually in a range of 5–20 μg/L in persons receiving the drug therapeutically as a nighttime hypnotic, 10–50 μg/L in those arrested for impaired driving and 100–1000 μg/L in victims of acute fatal overdosage.
 Urine is often the preferred specimen for routine substance use monitoring purposes.
-The presence of 7-aminoflunitrazepam, a pharmacologically-active metabolite and in vitro degradation product, is useful for confirmation of flunitrazepam ingestion.
+The presence of 7-aminoflunitrazepam, a pharmacologically active metabolite and in vitro degradation product, is useful for confirmation of flunitrazepam ingestion.
 In postmortem specimens, the parent drug may have been entirely degraded over time to 7-aminoflunitrazepam.
 Other metabolites include desmethylflunitrazepam and 3-hydroxydesmethylflunitrazepam.

 Pharmacology

 The main pharmacological effects of flunitrazepam are the enhancement of GABA, an inhibitory neurotransmitter, at various GABA receptors.
+All benzodiazepines work by enhancing the effect of GABA receptors, which, when active, allow chloride ions to enter the neuron.
+Negative ions such as chloride inhibit the ability of neurons to fire.
+It is this stimulation of GABA receptors which is responsible for the depressant effects of benzodiazepines.
+Flunitrazepam shows high affinity for the α-5 subunit of the GABA-A receptor, which causes some of its unique side effects, such as amnesia.

 While 80% of flunitrazepam that is taken orally is absorbed, bioavailability in suppository form is closer to 50%.

 Flunitrazepam has a long half-life of 18–26 hours, which means that flunitrazepam's effects after nighttime administration persist throughout the next day.
 This is due to the production of active metabolites.
 These metabolites further increase the duration of drug action compared to benzodiazepines that produce nonactive metabolites.

 Flunitrazepam is lipophilic and is metabolised by the liver via oxidative pathways.
 The enzyme CYP3A4 is the main enzyme in its phase 1 metabolism in human liver microsomes.

 Chemistry

 Flunitrazepam is classed as a nitro-benzodiazepine.
 It is the fluorinated N-methyl derivative of nitrazepam.
 Other nitro-benzodiazepines include nitrazepam (the parent compound), nimetazepam (methylamino derivative) and clonazepam (2ʹ-chlorinated derivative).

+Flunitrazepam has a melting point of around 170 degrees Celsius.